 Bunnies have razor sharpen teeth which grow constantly throughout their lives so are always looking for something to chew on to wear them down and can make short work of cloth and even the tough material lateral blinds are made of.
 Other damage can include chewing the end of draw strings and tassels which can be sliced off.

-In this guide we show you the many ways other bunny moms have found to limit the damage to their curtains, and we hope these examples help you with this troublesome problem.
+In this guide we show you the many ways other bunny moms have found to limit the damage

 You will often find that the worst of the chewing damage can occur at each end of the curtains.
 This may be the spot where you bunny likes to run along behind them then pop in and out.
-If you draw the curtains in a bit from the end wall your bunny will not see them as in it's way and hopefully ignore them.
+If you draw the curtains in a bit from the end wall your bunny will not see them as in its way and hopefully ignore them.

 A way of protecting the curtains is to fence them off with sections taken from a pet pen.
 These can be set out free standing so are an easy way to make a bunny no go area.

 Try some distraction where you notice a chewed patch developing by putting a tunnel toy or cardboard box there to keep the curtains out of the way.
-Hopefully you bunny will want to chew this more than your curtains when they pass by.
+Hopefully, you bunny will want to chew this more than your curtains when they pass by.

 Always keep draw strings or other cords out of reach, not only could they be an easy target for chewing your bunny may get tangled up in them and hurt itself.
 If you don't have a regular way of doing this, then install a hook and make tying it up out of reach a habit when your bunny is roaming in the room.